farmera/sare_grant/study_methods.md

 [Section 9]() we go into greater detail regarding methods, including preparation of the study site, final results, etc. Here we set the stage for what follows and describe some of the challenges faced.

 One challenge for this project relates to its being essentially a 'two-headed' endeavor.
-On the one hand, we want to investigate low cost methods in aerial photography.
-This desire is motivated by an interest in the subject along with a conviction that farmers themselves are under-utilizing aerial methods of potential value.
+On the one hand, we want to investigate low-cost methods in aerial photography.
+This desire is motivated by an interest in the subject along with a general conviction that farmers themselves have under-utilized these techniques.
 On the other hand, we also want to ask a technical scientific question which requires a level of sophistication regarding methods of data capture and analysis.

 Throughout our study we were guided by two empirical questions not directly related to the flight method or the type of camera used to gather image data: